awkweb/Tindergram/README.md

 ![screenshots](screenshots.png)

 ## How to try this out
-You have two options:

-1. Tweet ([@thomasmeagher](https://twitter.com/thomasmeagher)) or email (tom@meagher.co) and I will give you access to my Parse DB, which contains test users
+1. Use the out-of-the-box code, with small changes
 2. Create your own Parse, Facebook, and Firebase app

-The first option is easier, but once you swipe through all my test users, you'll have to wait for me to reset them.
-Below, I walk you through option two.
+Below, I walk you through the set up.
 If you still need help: @thomasmeagher or tom@meagher.co.

 ## Initial Set up
 1. Clone the repo